The Runaway Bunny

 |This is the book cover image from book two of one short story.|

 Digweed is the name of Eric Pullin’s black cat in his book The Complete Adventures of Digweed,The Cat.
 Because it is a collection of stories I will tell you what I like/appreciate overall about Eric Pullin's book.
 Eric Pullin’s path to publishing really is a story in itself.
 Writing Digweed was actually meant to be a gift to his granddaughter, and as time change all things when she was old enough to read, she read Digweed her grandfather.
 You can read more about Eric Pullin’s author’s bio on Inknbeans Press or Amazon.
 I like that The Complete Adventures of Digweed, The Cat is a series of short stories bridged together to create a novel.
 You can purchase one story or all of them.
 I also like how Eric Pullin weaves his stories together with the charming quality that Digweed sees human behavior as quirky, when all cat lovers know how quirky felines are.
 Animal Blogging With Dill The Cat firmly believes demonizing an animal should be a sin, so highly appreciated is Digweed a lucky black cat.
 The first books in a child’s life can be the beginning of their relationship with books, and the evidence is when a child says, “Read it again.”
 The Complete Adventures of Digweed, The Cat by Eric Pullin is that kind of book.
-Eric Pullin has authored several books, please be sure to check them out, and keep reading for more Recommended Books By Dill.
+Eric Pullin has authored several books so be sure to check them out.

 The mixed colored tabby lived somewhere in the neighborhood and when we were on the porch or in the yard he would visit regularly.
 One day when we were going inside, he just walked in with us.
 If his guardians ever wondered where was their cat, he might have been in our living room, sitting on a lap, being rocked in a rocking chair while looking at television.
 He liked that.
 We gave him the name Jafar, and he responded to it.
 Cats have secret lives.